kevinlekiller/kwin-effect-shaders/README.md

 ## Building
 git clone https://github.com/kevinlekiller/kwin-effect-shaders

-Edit the `data/shader.frag` file, enabling shaders / setting the options how you want.
+Edit the `data/shader.frag` file, enabling shaders / setting the options how you want, by default no shaders are enabled.

 cd kwin-effect-shaders